cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 * Fixed a bug in the example in Section 2.4.2 ("29" -> "49")

 * Fixed a bug in the last paragraph of Section 3.6 ("0b000_11101" -> "0b000_11001")

+ * Draft background section covering IETF related efforts in the area of information interchange